Coronavirus: Social restrictions and Garda enforcement powers extended until May 5th

 The first is to make loans available to countries in major difficulty to help their healthcare ability to respond to Covid-19; second, there is a company plan – to use European Investment Bank to make money available to companies at low interest rates to respond to Covid-19; and a third plan for workers to help companies pay for wage subsidy schemes.

-At a Government press briefing on Friday morning, Liz Cavanan from the Department of An Taoiseach said the Court Services is piloting technology that will allow full court hearings to be held remotely once the new legal term begins after Easter.
+Also on Friday Liz Canavan from the Department of the Taoiseach said the Court Services is piloting technology that will allow full court hearings to be held remotely once the new legal term begins after Easter.

 At the daily briefing from the Government press centre, it was disclosed that until now remote hearings using video links have been used for the most urgent cases.